H.R.5027 - Energy Savings and Building Efficiency Act of 2014113th Congress (2013-2014)

 Prohibits DOE from advocating, promoting or discouraging the adoption of a particular building energy code, code provision, or energy savings target to a state or Indian tribe.
 Deems information provided by DOE to be "influential information" subject to Office of Management and Budget (OMB) guidelines.

 Requires DOE to establish energy saving targets for updating model building energy codes.
-Requires DOE to consider the economic feasibility of achieving the proposed targets and the potential costs and savings for consumers and building owners by conducting a return on investment analysis using a simple payback methodology over a three, five, and seven years.
+Requires DOE to consider the economic feasibility of achieving the proposed targets and the potential costs and savings for consumers and building owners by conducting a return on investment analysis using a simple payback methodology over a 3-, 5-, and 7-year period.
 (Simple payback is the time in years that is required for energy savings to exceed the incremental first cost of a new requirement or code.)
 Prohibits DOE from proposing or providing assistance for any code or target that has a payback greater than 10 years.

 Directs DOE to provide grants to establish building training and assessment centers at institutions of higher education.